Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-starter/getting-started.md

 ```bash
 npm run dev:native
 ```
-In this mode, the Starter behaves like a standard React/Preact app.
-It creates the component tree and renders it normally into the document body.
+In this mode, the Starter behaves like a standard React/Preact app but still uses React Portals with a single injection point (`#app`).
+It creates the component tree and renders both search and results components together based on the page type (search results or category page).
 This is useful for:
 - Developing your store from the ground up using Search Templates Starter
 - Testing search functionality without existing page constraints
 - Rapid prototyping of new features